mpostils99/ToDo/README.md

 This website allows the user to help organise their tasks, adding new ones and deleting them.
 In this way, the user will be able to see all their tasks.

+There are 5 distinct components: status, search engine, list of tasks, task form and categories.

+Concepts developed in this project:
+- Use of Normalize.
+- Use of localStorage to store tasks and any data related to the app.
-We have used Node.js to view the rendered website and interact with it.
+- Use of Node.js to view the rendered website and interact with it.

-There are 5 distinct components:
-- Status
-- Search engine
-- List of tasks
-- Task form
-- Categories